-In the first phase, groups were asked why they chose Milwaukie to be their home and/or place of business.
+In the first phase, participants were asked why they chose Milwaukie to be their home and/or place of business.
 They discussed what is going well in Mikwaukie, any concerns about the City and community, and what Milwaukie should be like in 2040.
-The themes that emerged included accessible transportation (in terms of choice, access and quality), sense of community (including the "small town feel" and assets like schools), innovative economic growth and development, and affordability.
+Themes included accessible transportation (in terms of choice, access and quality), sense of community (including the "small town feel" and assets like schools), innovative economic growth and development, and affordability.

-The second phase reported back on the work done to develop a list of action items, built upon the vision statement and crafted through input received from the Vision Advisory Committee (VAC), the first round of Community Conversations, Town Hall Events, James Rojas workshops, online surveys, and fairs and events.
-Community members were given an opportunity to review the action items and discuss whether they were on the right track or if there was anything missing, and identify any additional implementing partners.
-These discussions helped the VAC, Steering Committee and staff finalize the action items for the Final Plan.
+The second phase focused on the draft vision and discussing preliminary actions.
+The vision statement was crafted through guidance received from the Vision Advisory Committee (VAC), the first round of Community Conversations, Town Hall Events, James Rojas' hands-on "Place-It" workshops, online surveys, and fairs and events.
+Community members discussed the action items and any additional implementing partners.
+These discussions helped the VAC, Steering Committee and staff finalize the action items for the Final Vision and Action Plan.